raspberrypilearning/recruiting-volunteers/en/step_4.md

 ## Resources to promote

 Linked below are some useful resources you can use and adapt to help promote volunteer opportunities for your Dojo.
+They are organised according to the approach you decide on to reach out to potential volunteers.

 ### Talk to people directly